All Collections

 Written by Frank Felice

-Updated this week
+Updated over a week ago

-Sisu allows you to send automated and 1:1 emails to your clients, vendors, co-operating agents, and any transaction participant.
+Sisu allows you to send automated and 1:1 emails to your clients, vendors, cooperating agents, and any transaction participant.
 Now we're making it possible for your email recipients to reply to your emails.
 You just need to work with your Sisu Customer Success team to set up the email that will appear when clients click Reply.

 Topics in this article: